 Early Black Friday Sales

 The coronavirus pandemic has affected everything this year, from shopping and working to school and travel.
 It should come as no surprise that it's impacting Black Friday, as well.

 Retailers like Walmart and Target are talking about offering Black Friday-worthy deals throughout the whole month of November, or even longer.
-Look for these deals to roll around well before Black Friday this year, which falls on November 27.
+(In fact, Target and Best Buy have already rolled out some Black Friday deals!)
+Look for Black Friday offers to arrive well before Black Friday this year, which falls on November 27.
 But do your price research now — that way, you'll know if the deals are worth shopping whenever you see them.

 Back to School Supplies

 By now, most schools are well into their first semester, so it might not even cross your mind to look for new supplies.
 But if you held off when Back to School sales popped up in August, or your kids are just now returning to in-person schooling, you might find the gear your kids want is now significantly reduced in price.

 If the price is right, and your child's old backpack or lunch box will suffice a little longer, you could even gift them these practical pieces for the holidays.
 Then when they start back in January, they'll have shiny new gear to show off.

 Veterans Day Sales